MCLConsortium/jpl.mcl.protocol/edrn/summarizer/README.rst

-This package provides an RDF-based web service that describes the knowledge assets of the Early Detection Research Network (EDRN).
+This package provides an JSON-based web service that describes the knowledge assets of the Early Detection Research Network (EDRN).